ricmmartins/wvdguidance/README.md

 Steps:

-1. Sign in to Azure DevOps Generator using [this link](https://aka.ms/wvd/guidance) and you will be redirected directly to the **WVD Guidance Template** from the Azure Cummunity Templates.
+1. Sign in to Azure DevOps Generator using [this link](https://aka.ms/wvd/guidance) and you will be redirected directly to the **WVD Guidance Template** from the Azure Community Templates.

 2. Type new project name, ex: “Windows Virtual Desktop” then select your organization.